jimbojw/karmarank/karmarank-manifesto-0.2.0-2025-12-21-3722b24.md

 2.  **The Counsel/Jury:** Your Manager and their Peers.
 3.  **The Judge:** Your Skip-Level (Director/VP).

-Anyone outside this cylinder is irrelevant to your immediate survival.
+Anyone outside this cylinder is relevant only transitively (viewed from your cylinder’s constituent’s perspectives).

 **Frustum Culling**